toddheasley/snap/README.md

 SwiftUI is gonna get a first-party camera `Picker` of some kind _eventually_.
 In the meantime, `ImagePicker` wraps [`UIImagePickerController`](https://developer.apple.com/documentation/uikit/uiimagepickercontroller) for when you need features that `Snap.Camera` doesn't cover:

 * User-adjustable zoom and flash
+* Review, edit and retake
 * Hardware volume button shutter release
 * Movie recording

 ![](docs/image-picker.png)

-Use the provided view modifier to configure and present `ImagePicker`, then handle any captured media:
+Present `ImagePicker` with the included view modifier, then handle any captured media:

 ```swift
 import Snap